-- Conventional DPF (passive regeneration and parked regeneration) - Thermal Regeneration Unit (TRU) DPF (moving regeneration and parked regeneration)
+Conventional DPF (passive regeneration and parked regeneration)

-as well as two different mounting styles:
+Thermal Regeneration Unit (TRU) DPF (moving regeneration and parked regeneration)

-1. MACK Vertical Back-of-Cab DPF (both conventional DPF and TRU DPF)
+As well as two different mounting styles:

-2. MACK-Cap DPF, which is a space saving unit that is mounted inside the frame (conventional only)
+- 1. MACK Vertical Back-of-Cab DPF both on conventional DPF or conventional DPF or TRU - Mack-Cap DPF, which is a space saying unit that is mounted inside the frame (conventional only)

 A Diesel Particulate Filter (DPF) takes the place of the standard muffler.
 The DPF is used to meet EPA requirements to help reduce soot and particulate emissions into the atmosphere.
 The particulates are removed by collecting in the DPF unit, where they are eventually oxidized with passive regeneration or active regeneration of the filter.
 The electrical system and exhaust aftertreatment system of the vehicle will determine when regeneration is required.
-Mack Trucks, Inc., uses two exhaust aftertreatment systems: conventional and TRU.
+Mack Trucks, Inc., uses two exhaust aftertreatment system: conventional and TRU

 Conventional exhaust aftertreatment systems use passive-active regeneration.
 The passive regeneration process oxidizes the particulates captured in the DPF while the vehicle is in operation.
-An oxidation catalyst raises the exhaust temperature to approximately 260°C (500°F), the temperature at which a chemical reaction takes place to oxidize the soot (passive regeneration)
+An oxidation catalyst raises the exhaust temperature to approximately 260°C (500°F), the temperature at which a chemical reaction takes place to oxidize the soot (passive regeneration).